Alabama Court Records

 - Appear in the court on the designated day and stand for the hearing to obtain your verdict from the judge.
 This may be based on the case you present, so prepare accordingly.
 The arresting officer may also be present to testify on the traffic violation.

 - If you are found to be NOT GUILTY, the case may be dismissed, and there may be no need to pay the ticket fine, nor may you have points added to your record.
-If the judge finds you GUILTY, you may be required to pay fines or face the consequences and may have points added to your driving record.
+If the judge finds you GUILTY, you may be required to pay fines or face the consequences, and may have points added to your driving record.

 How Do I Find Alabama Traffic Court Records?

 Traffic court records may be available online on each county court's website.
 In most jurisdictions, the public may access physical court records by approaching the custodian of all such records, the court clerk's office.
 To view or obtain physical traffic court records from any court, the applicant may visit the court clerk's office where the case was filed and the records were created.
 The applicant may be able to look through the records free of charge if they do not request a copy.
 Copying of court records attracts fees.
 In Alabama, after a traffic conviction is 2 years old, it loses its point count for suspension purposes but is retained on a driver's record.
 Having a poor driving record or a citation for a similar infraction on one's record may result in stricter fines and higher insurance liability.
-Traffic records may also interest employers, insurance companies, and other organizations that may consider carrying out a background check.
+Traffic records may also interest employers, insurance companies, and other organizations that are considering conducting a background check.

 Publicly available records are also accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may be required to provide:

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

 - The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 What Information is Required to Obtain Alabama Traffic Court Records?

-Any person interested in obtaining traffic court records may be required to provide necessary information, such as the first and last name of the person whose traffic court records are requested.
+Any person interested in obtaining traffic court records may be required to provide the necessary information, such as the first and last name of the person whose traffic court records are requested.
 Depending on the type of record required, whether an abbreviated or a complete abstract, the interested person may be required to provide valid identification to verify their identity.
 Payment of applicable court fees is also a prerequisite for obtaining court records in Alabama.

-Are All Traffic Violations Handled the Same Way, in Alabama?
+Are All Traffic Violations Handled the Same Way in Alabama?

 Can Alabama Traffic Records Be Sealed Or Expunged?